 Soul Land / Douluo Continent

-Here we have Soul Land, the most-watched Chinese anime of all time, and is currently one of the best Chinese anime for beginners in the donghua community.
+Here we have Soul Land, the most-watched Chinese anime of all time, and is currently one of the best Chinese anime donghua action for beginners in the donghua community.
 Soul Land is adapted from the novel Douluo Dalu and first aired in 2018.
 In the last 2 years, Soul Land released over a hundred episodes and dominated the donghua chart for the most number of views for several months.
 To further intensify its popularity to Chinese drama fans, it’s getting live-action series titled Douluo Continent with The Untamed star Xiao Zhan taking on the role of the protagonist Tang San.
-Douluo Continent release is slated in February 2021.
+Douluo Continent release is slated for February 2021.

 Qin’s Moon / The Legend of Qin

-I would like to end this list with a legendary Chinese animation series, Qin’s Moon or also known as The Legend of Qin had been one of the earliest donghua influences to many fans of Chinese animation.
+I would like to end this list with a legendary Chinese animation series, Qin’s Moon or also known as The Legend of Qin was one of the earliest donghua influences to many fans of Chinese animation.
 It first premiered in 2007 and currently had a total of 6 seasons with various spin-offs.
 It’s the series that showed us the evolution of Chinese animation through the years and it’s an interesting story of adventure that many shounen fans will enjoy.

 It received a live-action adaptation in 2015 and stars Michelle Chen, Yi Lu, Bingqing Hu, Jinfu Jiang, and many more.

 Aside from the 10 titles that we had mentioned above, here are some more series that had been adapted in both Chinese anime and live-action drama that you might want to check too.

 - Heaven Official’s Blessing (an upcoming live-action adaption of the popular BL novel by MXTX)